-I received a Master of Science degree after completing a four year program in traditional Chinese medicine at the American College of Traditional Chinese Medicine (ACTCM) in San Francisco.
+I received a Master of Science degree in 1996 after completing a four year program in traditional Chinese medicine at the American College of Traditional Chinese Medicine (ACTCM) in San Francisco.
 At ACTCM, courses in acupuncture, moxibustion, herbology, tuina, diagnosis and theory make up the core of the program.
 Western anatomy, physiology and pathophysiology are also emphasized.
 I completed an internship in Harbin, China and a 300 hour post-graduate course in acupuncture orthopedics.
-Apart from studies of traditional Chinese medicine, I’ve completed over 400 hours of Breema bodywork training.
-Additional post-graduate studies in Cranio-sacral therapy, Qigong energy work, and Neuro Emotional Technique enhance my practice.
+In 2020 I completed the Doctorate program in Acupuncture and Chinese Medicine at the Pacifica College of Oriental Medicine (PCOM).
+Apart from studies of traditional Chinese medicine, I’ve completed over 1000 hours of Breema bodywork training.
+Additional post-graduate studies in Cranio-sacral therapy, Qigong energy work, Acutonics, and Neuro Emotional Technique enhance my practice.

 I hold a Diplomate of Acupuncture (Dipl.Ac.) and Diplomate of Chinese Herbs (Dipl.C.H.) from the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) and have also successfully completed the California State Board exams in Chinese medicine.
-I am a Licensed Acupuncturist in the state of Minnesota, a Diplomate of the National Board of Acupuncture Orthopedics and a Certified Breema Practitioner and Instructor.
+I am a Licensed Acupuncturist in the state of California, a Diplomate of the National Board of Acupuncture Orthopedics, a Certified NET Practitioner, and a Certified Breema Practitioner and Instructor.

 What is your perspective on health care?